Our Mission

 “My mama’s childhood nickname was Papaya.

-Our organization carries forth my mother’s spirit who shared with me the value to tell our stories for healing and move through the world with passion, care and love.
-Being a working class undocumented immigrant, she didn’t always have the resources to express her powerful creative soul.
+In ode to her creative spirit, Mamá Papaya hopes to heal the world through empowering artist’s agency and creative expression.
+Being a working class undocumented immigrant, she didn’t always have the resources to express her powerful soul.

-Mamá Papaya dreams of a world where everyone has access to the skills, tools, and community to feel powerful in their voice in a vibrant culture rooted in care and solidarity.”
+Through this organization, I dream of a world where everyone has access to the skills, tools, and community to feel powerful in their voice with the support of a vibrant community.”

 - Tahiel Jimenez Medina